Liu-Jinyuan/liu-jinyuan.github.io/index.md

 <a target="_blank" rel="noopener noreferrer" href="https://raw.githubusercontent.com/Liu-Jinyuan/liu-jinyuan.github.io/main/docs/jinyuan_cv.pdf">CV</a>,
 [Google Scholar](https://scholar.google.com/citations?hl=en&user=JZoiqx8AAAAJ&view_op=list_works&gmla=AJsN-F6ZzJ_d96OQwlVnTF-oqgqrxpQnrrX771f60xKjQMz51DZlzs8GPt2_hGTrI5Vis-FTSqWTNqORvViWrQAw0LyK6ICOSOHpf_kRtJV1T8P-A4sOgGk), [ORCID](https://orcid.org/0000-0003-4133-0930)

-Jinyuan is currently a Ph.
-D. student in Mechanical and Aerospace Engineering at University of California San Diego.
+Jinyuan is currently a Ph.D. student in Mechanical and Aerospace Engineering at the University of California San Diego.
 He works with [Sutanu Sarkar](https://scholar.google.com/citations?user=mfQsfMwAAAAJ&hl=en&oi=ao) in the [CFD Lab](http://www.cfdlab.ucsd.edu/index.html).
 His current research focus is turbulence and vortex dynamics in rotating, stratified environments.

-Jinyuan received his Bachelor's Degree in Engineering Themophysics from Tsinghua Univerisity, China, in 2020.
+Jinyuan received his Bachelor's Degree in Engineering Themophysics from Tsinghua University, China, in 2020.
 After working as a post-baccalaureate researcher at the same institute for six months, he joined the CFD Lab in Jan.
 2021.
 He has also been working as a pre-doctoral researcher on turbulent boundary layers at the University of Waterloo and turbulent channels at Universidad Politecnica de Madrid.

 Jinyuan is also an aviation photographer [(Jetphotos gallery)](https://www.jetphotos.com/photographer/144411) and he was selected into the [photography team](https://airways-photo.square.site/) of [Airways Magazine](https://airwaysmag.com/).
 His shutter count exceeds 100,000.
-He swims and plays the trumpet, when he is not pretending to be a fluid dymanicist.
-He plays Go (Wei-Qi) since elementary school, and was ranked amateur 5-dan by Chinese Go Association.
+He swims and plays the trumpet, when he is not pretending to be a fluid dynamicist.
+He plays Go (Wei-Qi) since elementary school, and was ranked amateur 5-dan by the Chinese Go Association.

-His name in Chinese character is 刘晋源.
+His name in Chinese characters is 刘晋源.

 ### Education
 Ph.
 D. student in Fluid Mechanics, Jan.
 2021 - present